 In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible and considers counterparty credit risk in its assessment of fair value.

 s.
-Recently adopted and issued accounting pronouncements
+Issued accounting pronouncements